evanrinehart/hs-faq/README.md

 # FAQ

 Haskell is very different from standard programming languages currently in use.
-While there is a huge universe of new ideas worth exploring in Haskell, it can be daunting to carry out tasks which you might consider "simple" in a language like PHP.
+While there is a huge universe of new ideas worth exploring in and beyond Haskell, it can be daunting to carry out conceptually simple tasks or tasks which at least seem simple to do in another language.
 Here is a grocery list of tips and rules of thumb for how to accomplish these things in Haskell.
-Sometimes the answer is a straightforward translation to a feature in Haskell that does the same thing, but might seem obscure.
+Sometimes the answer is a straightforward translation to a feature in Haskell that does the same thing, but isn't obvious.
 On the other hand there might be a better way to think about your problem in the context of purity, static typing, and or laziness.

 ## How do I convert a number to a string?